day8/abra-archive/README.md

   - In the Session Details, remember the values put in last time.
 In fact save the last few values.
   - What can we do about the first translate taking so long?
   - Pressing "Stop" doesn't really stop
+  - Tried to `lein run` got this D:\Day8-git\Abra2>lein run
+    Your project already has a package.json file.
+Please remove it.